sdetmharinavi/hnvtx/scripts/output.md

 import { PagedQueryResult } from '@/hooks/database';

 export interface BaseEntity {
-  // THE FIX: The `id` property is now correctly typed as potentially being null,
-  // which aligns with the schemas generated from database views (e.g., v_employee_designations).
   id: string | null;
   name: string;
   status: boolean | null;